psych0der/llm-task-manager/README.md

-# llm-task-manager
-A repository for an LLM-based task manager with Google Calendar and Notion integration
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.